-|Good motorcycle riding skills are required.
-Sometimes rivers have to be crossed and you have to cross jeeppists and sometimes badly constructed roads.
-Every day 3-6 hours are spent on the motorcycle.|
+|Requirements: Good motorcycling skills are required.
+Sometimes rivers have to be crossed and there are jeep tracks and sometimes poorly developed roads.
+Every day 6-7 hours and more are spent on the motorcycle.|

 |Language: This offer is usually suitable for English and/or German speaking participants.
-We will gladly provide binding information upon request.|
+Please enquire for language options.|

 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|